The UB Department of Music encourages undergraduate students to seek valuable hands-on experience, including:

 Buffalo is well-known for its thriving music scene.
 There are a wealth of opportunities throughout the community for undergraduate students to gain hands-on knowledge and experience of various aspects of the music industry, from performing to behind-the-scenes technical work to the business of music.

-Interested students should discuss these opportunities with a faculty advisor and/or Karen Sausner, director of Student Programs.
+Interested students should discuss these opportunities with a faculty advisor and/or Nicole Rosen, Student Programs office.